-- Prepare and revise periodically plans and programs for the development and redevelopment of its area - 2.
-Prepare and recommend for adoption to the appropriate governing authority or authorities as a means for implementing the plans and programs in its area: - Zoning ordinance - Subdivision and land development regulations - Official maps - Landscaping ordinance - Capital improvements program - Policies or procedures to facilitate implementation of planning elements
+- 1. Prepare and revise periodically plans and programs for the development and redevelopment of its area

+- 2. Prepare and recommend for adoption to the appropriate governing authority or authorities as a means for implementing the plans and programs in its area:

+- Zoning Ordinance

+- Land Development Regulations

+- Landscaping/Tree Ordinance

+- Capital Improvement Program

+- Official Map Ordinance

+- Policies and Procedures to facilitate implementation of planning elements

-PLANNING IN SOUTH CAROLINA ARTICLE 3: THE COMPREHENSIVE PLANNING PROCESS
+Article 3: THE COMPREHENSIVE PLANNING PROCESS